dwmkerr/angular-memory-leaks/article/README.md

 We can see the div element is retained by the `div` variable in the `heapData` object.
 We can also see it is made up of a prototype and some native object.
 The native object shows no size - don't be fooled.
 That just means its taking up no JavaScript heap memory.
 It is still using memory (just in V8 engine not the JavaScript code).

 What's important to note here is that the element is shown in red.
-This means it's detached.
-So it exists, is referenced and cannot be garbage collected but is not in the DOM.
+This means it's **detached**.
+So it exists, is referenced (and therefore cannot be garbage collected) but is not in the DOM.
 This is not necessarily a problem, but lots of detached DOM elements is often a bad sign, especially if the number is increasing.

 The rest of the data you can look through yourself.
 You'll notice some interesting things, such as how concatenated strings work, but the important stuff we've now seen.